-Located in the northeast corner of Price County, Wisconsin in the Chequamegon-Nicolet National Forest half-way between Minocqua and Fifield off State Highway 70.
-The Pike Lake Chain of Lakes is a group of four fully navigable drainage lakes and a fifth lake accessible by a short portage.
+Located in the northeast corner of Price County, Wisconsin, in the Chequamegon-Nicolet National Forest halfway between Fifield and Minocqua off State Highway 70, the Pike Lake Chain of Lakes is a group of four fully navigable drainage lakes and a fifth lake accessible by a short portage.

-“Slow, No Wake” means a speed at which a vessel moves as slowly as possible while still maintaining steerage control.
+“Slow, No Wake” means a speed at which a vessel moves as slowly as possibly while still maintaining steerage control.

-“Slow, No Wake” also means that you slow down 100 feet from first buoy entering no wake zone and remain at that speed until 100 feet after last buoy.
-You do not increase your speed between buoys!
+“Slow, No Wake” also means that you slow down 100′ from the first buoy entering the no wake zone and remain at that speed until 100′ after the last buoy.
+You do not increase your speed between buoys.